 While Celestial Tools is intended primarily as an aid for sight planning and rough checking of sights for celestial navigation courses, Celestial Tools also incorporates components that will assist in performing DR calculations, 60D=ST, Distance to Horizon, TVMDC, and current calculations.
 These elements will be helpful to students of Piloting/Advanced Piloting to verify calculations.

 For more details about this tool and its system requirements, download this 41KB Word document, then download a zipped copy of Celestial Tools (501KB) and unzip the contents.
-The current version is now V3.5.0.
-This version includes a fix for the Windows Vista and 7 printing problem previously reported.
-Changes from previous versions are in this Word file (115KB).
-(17 Mar 13)
+The current version is now V4.3.1 This version includes several new features as well as some bug fixes.
+Changes from previous versions are in this Word file (132KB).

 The NAVTRA program calculates all significant parts of the navigational triangle, and draws a meridian diagram, with animation, given any three inputs.
 It operates in a Windows environment (Windows 2000/Me and later, but not 95/98).
 It also solves great circle sailing problems, and is downloadable onto a floppy disk.
 Details regarding installation and operation of the program are in the NAVTRA.TXT file in the zip file.
 Download the NAVTRA text and executable files (ZIP, 54KB).
 This is version 1.3.